sinae99/repo-orchestrator/README.md

 # reporker

-i built this because I kept hitting the same wall: **something needs to happen across a whole GitLab group**, and doing it repo by repo is crazy.
+i built this because i kept hitting this: **something needs to happen across a whole GitLab group**, and doing it repo by repo is crazy.

-we run microservices — one repo per service, sometimes 50–80 repos under one group.
+we run microservices and multi repo arch — one repo per service, sometimes 50–80 repos under one group.

-when I need to find every manifest still on `image: latest`, or remove some specific kubernetes values from manifest before a scheduling change, or check which services have no `.gitlab-ci.yml`… clicking through GitLab one repo at a time doesn't work.
+when i need to find every manifest still on `image: latest`, or remove some specific kubernetes values from manifest before a scheduling change, or check which services have no `.gitlab-ci.yml`… clicking through GitLab one repo at a time doesn't work.

 **reporker**: